nonescz/turris-user-docs/docs/hw/mox/hw.md

 bus.
 MOXTET bus allows us to extend MOX with various modules.
 The MOXTET bus provides access to faster buses like PCIe or SGMII.

 It is based on _Marvell Armada 3720_ dual core _armv8_ CPU clocked at 1GHz.
-It contains either 512M or 1G of RAM and beside of that one micro SD slot and 8MB SPI NOR flash which stores U-Boot and rescue system.
+It can contain either 512M or 1G of RAM.
+Storage-wise it features one micro SD slot and 8MB SPI NOR flash that contains U-Boot and rescue system.

 ## Network interfaces